NASA scientists have to wear red-blue 3D glasses to pilot the Mars Curiosity rover because their advanced goggles don’t work from home

 - NASA/JPL-Caltech

-Unfortunately to run these goggles you need an extremely powerful graphics card which can be found on modified gaming computers inside NASA’s lab, and which could not be shipped out.
+But to run these goggles, you need an extremely powerful graphics card, like the ones found on modified gaming computers inside NASA’s lab.
+Those could not be shipped out.

-The Curiosity team has been working remotely since March 20, and on March 22 they successfully commanded Curiosity to drill a rock sample.
+The Curiosity team has been working remotely since March 20, and on March 22 it successfully commanded Curiosity to drill a rock sample.

-“It’s classic, textbook NASA,” science operations team chief Carrie Bridge said in a statement.
+“It’s classic, textbook NASA,” Carrie Bridge, the science operations team chief, said in the blog post.
 “We’re presented with a problem and we figure out how to make things work.
 Mars isn’t standing still for us; we’re still exploring.”